 Some requirements must not be introduced throughout all the country at once, it can cause risks.
-That’s why we suggest a possibility of legal experiments — Savva Shipov, Deputy Minister of Economic Development of the Russian Federation.
+That is why we suggest a possibility of legal experiments — Savva Shipov, Deputy Minister of Economic Development of the Russian Federation.

 The requirements must not be introduced all over the country at once, we need some pilot projects at first to see what problems arise, if we are doing it right or we have missed something — Boris Titov, Presidential Commissioner of the Russian Federation for the Protection of Entrepreneurs’ Rights.

-We think it’s important that all mandatory requirements are reviewed based on technological opportunities, the realities we live in.
+We think it is important that all mandatory requirements are reviewed based on technological opportunities, the realities we live in.
 There will be no economic growth without that — Savva Shipov, Deputy Minister of Economic Development of the Russian Federation.

 Legislation must be kept technically neutral.
-In other words, the Civil Code shouldn’t specify what type of electronic signature is required.
-Or traffic regulations shouldn’t describe equipment of a driving school vehicle, because everything changes quite rapidly.
+In other words, the Civil Code should not specify what type of electronic signature is required.
+Or traffic regulations should not describe equipment of a driving school vehicle, because everything changes quite rapidly.
 We need to take edit out all those technical standards from the acts of higher legal power — Igor Drozdov, Chairman of the Board, Skolkovo Foundation.

 The material was prepared by the Russian news agency TASS